TimewarpVAE: Simultaneous Time-Warping and Representation Learning of Trajectories: Discussion

 \section{Discussion}

 TimewarpVAE is useful for simultaneously learning timing variations and latent factors of spatial variations.
-Because it separately models timing variations, TimewarpVAE concentrates the modeling capacity of its latent variable on spatial factors of variation.
-As discussed further in Appendix~\ref{sec:ContinuousDynamicTimeWarping}, TimewarpVAE can be viewed as a natural extension of Continuous DTW.
-We use a piecewise-linear, parametric model for the time-warping function.
-Another approach, might be to use a non-parametric model like DTW to warp the reconstructed trajectory to the input trajectory and then backpropagate the aligned error.
-That alternate approach has a much higher computation cost, because it requires computing DTW for each trajectory at each learning step, and does not re-use the time-warper from previous steps.
-We consider this approach briefly in Appendix~\ref{sec:TimewarpVAEDTW}, and leave it to future work to more fully understand the benefits of this alternate implementation, and when it should be used or combined with the proposed TimewarpVAE.
+Because it separately models timing variations, TimewarpVAE concentrates the modeling capacity of its spatial latent variable on spatial factors of variation.
+As discussed further in the Appendix, TimewarpVAE can be viewed as a natural extension of continuous DTW.
+TimewarpVAE uses a parametric model for the time-warping function.
+A different approach could be to use a non-parametric model like DTW to warp the reconstructed trajectory to the input trajectory and then backpropagate the aligned error.
+That alternate approach has a much higher computation cost because it requires computing DTW for each trajectory at each learning step and does not re-use the time-warper from previous steps.
+We consider this approach briefly in the Appendix and leave it to future work to more fully understand the benefits of this alternate implementation and when it should be used or combined with the proposed TimewarpVAE.
 This work measured the spatial error of reconstructed training and test trajectories, and showed the TrajectoryVAE does a better job than beta-VAE at compressing spatial information into small latent spaces.
-Future work will investigate the tradeoff from compressing the timing information into smaller latent spaces as well.
+Future work will investigate also compressing the latent timing information.